Digital financial services' growth to benefit large pvt banks

-New Delhi, Feb 9 (IANS) The Covid-19 pandemic along with favourable macro factors will further accelerate the growth of digital financial services in India said Moody's Investors Service in a report.
+New Delhi: The Covid-19 pandemic along with favourable macro factors will further accelerate the growth of digital financial services in India said Moody's Investors Service in a report.

 Accordingly, this growth will benefit large private sector institutions as well as industry leader State Bank of India, given their ability to deliver new digital services and products.